CarlRibbegaardh/use-trace/packages/auto-tracer-react18/README.md

 ## Troubleshooting

 - No logs?
-Verify autoTracer() runs before React renders and that you’re in a client context.
+Verify autoTracer() runs before React renders and that you're in a client context.
 - Unlabeled logs?
 Ensure the injection plugin is configured and active in your build.
 - Too verbose?
 Tweak options like includeReconciled/includeSkipped and maxFiberDepth.
 - Seeing repeated identical value warnings?
 Consider memoization (React.memo, useMemo, useCallback) or stable selectors.
+- Seeing "State change unknown" in third-party components?
+This is expected behavior.
+Third-party libraries (e.g., MUI's ButtonBase) use internal state hooks that aren't labeled because they're not transformed by the build plugin.
+The tracer correctly detects the state changes but can't provide meaningful labels since it only transforms your source code, not node_modules.

 ## License